 Patagonia Men's Better Sweater® 1/4-Zip Fleece

-A warm, low-bulk quarter-zip pullover made of soft, sweater-knit polyester fleece.
+A warm, low-bulk quarter-zip jacket made of soft, sweater-knit recycled polyester fleece.
 Fair Trade Certified™ sewn.

-- Shape-holding micropolyester jersey trim at cuffs and bottom hem provides added abrasion resistance
+- Shape-holding micropolyester-jersey trim at the cuffs and hem feels smooth and soft on the skin and provides added abrasion resistance

 Fabric is certified as bluesign® approved.